 Udall, Corker Introduce ROADS SAFE Act

-Bill Would Promote New Technologies to Reduce Drunk Driving
+Bill Would Fund Development of New Technologies to Reduce Drunk Driving Crashes

-WASHINGTON - U.S. Senators Tom Udall (D-NM) and Bob Corker (R-TN) today marked "Fat Tuesday" - a day when some Americans may celebrate and make the poor choice to drive home drunk - by introducing legislation designed to reduce the number alcohol-related fatalities on America's roads through the development of new technologies to prevent drivers from operating vehicles while drunk.
+WASHINGTON - U.S. Senators Tom Udall (D-N.M.) and Bob Corker (R-TN) today introduced legislation designed to reduce the number of drunk driving crashes and fatalities on America's roads by funding the development of new technologies to prevent drivers from operating vehicles while under the influence of alcohol.

-The Research of Alcohol Detection Systems for Stopping Alcohol-related Fatalities Everywhere, or ROADS SAFE, Act would authorize $12 million out of existing annual funding for five years for the National Highway Traffic Safety Administration's (NHTSA) Driver Alcohol Detection System for Safety (DADSS) program.
-The funds would be used to explore the feasibility, potential benefits and public policy challenges associated with using in-vehicle technology to prevent drunk driving.
+The Research of Alcohol Detection Systems for Stopping Alcohol-related Fatalities Everywhere, or ROADS SAFE, Act would authorize $12 million in annual funding for five years for the National Highway Traffic Safety Administration's (NHTSA) Driver Alcohol Detection System for Safety (DADSS) program to explore the feasibility, potential benefits and public policy challenges associated with using in-vehicle technology to prevent drunk driving.

 NHTSA and DADSS would use the funding to explore a variety of emerging technologies designed to reduce drunk driving crashes.
-These include devices that determine a driver's blood alcohol level by touching the steering wheel or engine start button, as well as sensors that passively monitor a driver's breath.
-If the sensors indicate that the driver's blood alcohol level is over 0.08, the legal limit, the vehicle would not start.
+These include devices that determine a driver's blood alcohol level by touching the steering wheel or engine start button, as well as sensors that passively monitor a driver's breath or eye movements.
+If the sensors indicate that the driver's blood alcohol level is over the legal limit, the vehicle would not start.

 As New Mexico Attorney General from 1990-1998, Udall fought to reduce the number of drunk drivers on the road and has continued to champion the cause in the Senate.
-Earlier this year, Udall joined Sen. Frank Lautenberg (D-NJ) in introducing legislation that would make states require the use of ignition interlock technology for all convicted drunk driving offenders.
-This legislation would make New Mexico's current DWI ignition interlock law the national standard.
+In December, Udall joined Sen. Frank Lautenberg (D-NJ) in introducing legislation that would make states require the use of ignition interlock technology for all convicted drunk driving offenders.
+This legislation would make New Mexico's current DWI ignition interlock mandate the national standard.